 A calorie is not a calorie if you’re nutritionally deficient and putting chemicals into your body.
 Cutting back on calories isn’t going to make you lose weight if you are not happy on the inside.
 Living at the gym is not going to make frat boys want you more if you are not in love with yourself first.
 What you eat isn’t nearly as important as HOW YOU FEEL.
 Your relationship with yourself & your body is the most intimate and precious relationships of all.
 Women don’t need to spend their lives feeling guilty, alone and deprived.
 Life is meant to me enjoyed to the fullest!

 This does not have to be you!
-If you see yourself in my story, please don’t hesitate to email me.
+If you see yourself in my story, please don’t hesitate to reach out to me.
 I am here for you because I would have died to have someone hold my hand, listen to me and tell me it was all going to be OK, to ask me “How do you feel?”
 So yes, I’ve been there…I’ve been SO there.
 And now I’m here to be there for YOU.
 Check out my health coaching programs for opportunities to work with me one-on-one.
-In the meantime, you can check out these 10 positive mantras I told myself to break free of diet-obsessed living.

 Are you taking care of yourself?